Skip to Content

 With 111 miles of coastline, the Garden Isle has a lot of beaches!
 It’s one of the interesting facts about Kauai that excites beach lovers the most.

-Be aware, though, that several beaches are only safe for surfing and snorkeling – only some of Kauai’s beaches are good for swimming.
+Be aware, though, that several beaches are only safe for surfing.
+Only some of Kauai’s beaches are good for swimming and snorkeling.

 51) Kauai is the only Hawaiian island with navigable rivers

-The placid waters of Hawaii’s only navigable rivers make for ideal SUP conditions, especially for beginners.
+The placid waters of Kauai’s navigable rivers make for ideal SUP conditions, especially for beginners.

-Stand-up paddleboarding in Kauai is especially fun (as it’s not “fall-down” paddleboarding when on a calm river).
+Stand-up paddleboarding in Kauai is especially fun (as it’s not “fall-down” paddleboarding on a calm river).

 52) The island of Kauai is home to the “Grand Canyon of the Pacific”

 One of Kauai’s most magnificent geographic wonders is Waimea Canyon.
-Though not as large as the Grand Canyon in Arizona, Waimea is certainly huge, with an approximate length of 10 miles and a depth of up to 3,500 feet.
+Though not as large as the Grand Canyon in Arizona, Waimea is certainly huge – it’s about 10 miles long, over one mile wide and 3,500 feet deep.

-Of course, one of the best things to do in Kauai is to gawk at the views and go hiking in the yawning red-colored canyon.
+Of course, one of the must-do Kauai activities is to gawk at the views and go hiking in the yawning red-colored canyon.

 53) Four Hollywood hits were filmed at Kauai’s Allerton Garden